Demoscene: 64K intro

 A 64K intro is a demo with an executable file size limit of 64 kibibytes, or 65,536 bytes.
 This is a traditional limit inherited from the maximum size of a COM file.
-File size reduction techniques include procedural generation, sound synthesis, and executable compression.
 Demos traditionally were limited by RAM size, or later by storage size.
 By the early 1990s, demo sizes grew, so categories were created for limited sizes that forced developers to not simply stream data from storage.

+To reduce the file size, 64K intros often use executable compression and procedural generation, such as sound synthesis, mesh generation, procedural textures, and procedural animation.

 fr-08, a 64k PC demo by Farbrausch released at The Party 2000 in Aars has since been claimed to mark a watershed moment in the popularity of the category.
 Others include Chaos Theory by Conspiracy (2006), Gaia Machina by Approximate (2012), F — Felix's Workshop by Ctrl-Alt-Test (2012) Fermi paradox by Mercury (2016), and Darkness Lay Your Eyes Upon Me by Conspiracy (2016).

+Awards

+Every year, awards in the demoscene celebrate the creativity, technical prowess, and artistic vision of demoscene groups and individuals: